ZeroPvlse/nyarii/README.md

 ## ( ˘ ³˘)♥ Intwoduction

-**octo.xyx** is a supew kawaii toolkitty for cybew secuwity testing nya~!
+**nyarii** is a supew kawaii toolkitty for cybew secuwity testing nya~!
 It's designed to wook absowutewy adowable on the outside whiwe stiww being capabwe of pewfowming sewious secuwity tasks OwO.

 This cutie patootie of a tool is pewfect for wed teamews who want to fwy undew the wadaw with the most uwu-dorabwe pwesentation possibwe (≧◡≦) whiwe stiww being abwe to hack all the things!